 - Week 3: Creating Assessments with Google Forms

 If you only publish your posts every now and then, you might not need to be thinking about an editorial calendar.
-However, if you are someone who is creating both blog posts and podcasts you might consider downloading our FREE Editorial Calendar Google Slides template by becoming a member of the TeacherCast Insiders Club!
+However, if you are someone who is creating both blog posts and podcasts you might consider downloading our FREE Podcasting Editorial Calendar Google Sheets template by becoming a member of the TeacherCast Insiders Club!
+If you are interested in learning more about this, please visit our TeacherCast Ultimate Guide to Podcasting.

 How to use the FREE Editorial Calendar Template